CSharpBasicsHristoKirov/CSharpHomework/README.md

 1. Match values with appropriate types.
 2. Witch of the values could be assigned to `float`, `double` and `decimal`.
-3. Calculate with precision up to the sixth digit after the decimal point.
+3. Calculate with _precision_ up to the sixth digit after the decimal point.
-4. Initialize an `int` with the hexadecimal value `256`.
+4. Initialize an `int` with the _hexadecimal_ value `256`.
 5. Initialize a `char` with the symbol with _Unicode_ value `72`.
 6. Define a variable of type `bool` named `isMale` and initialize it properly.
 7. Define two `string`s, concatenate them and assign the result to variable of type `object`.
 8. Define two `string`s, concatenate them and assign the result to variable of type `object`; Initialize a `string` with the value held in the variable of type `object`.
 9. Use _escape sequences_ or _@-quoted strings_ to declare a `string` containing `"` or `\`.
-10. Print a the shape of heart using the symbol `o`.
+10. _Print a shape_ of heart using the symbol `o`.
-11. Print a an isosceles triangle using the symbol © (copyright).
+11. Print an isosceles triangle using the symbol © (copyright).
 12. Company employees first-, last- name, gender and ID.
-13. Swap tha values of two `int`variables.
+13. _Swap_ tha values of two `int`variables.

 Chapter 3
 ---

-1. Check whether a number is odd or even.
+1. Check whether a number is _odd or even_.
-2. Check if a number is perfectly divisble by `5` and `7`.
+2. Check if a number is _perfectly divisble_ by `5` and `7`.
 3. Is the 3rd least significant digit is `7`.
-4. Is the 3rd bit of a number `0` ro `1`.
+4. Is the 3rd bit of a number `0` ro `1`. <sup>MSB enumeration from right to left [LSB](https://en.wikipedia.org/wiki/Least_significant_bit)</sup>
-5. Area of a trapezium from given `a`, `b` and `h`.
+5. _Area_ of a trapezium from given `a`, `b` and `h`.
-6. Area and circumference of a rectangle from given length and height.
+6. _Area and circumference_ of a rectangle from given length and height.
 7. Calculate the weight of an human on the Moon, given his weight on Earth.
-8. Check if a point is within a given circle.
+8. Check if a _point is within_ a given circle.
-9. Check if a point is within a given circel and out of a rectangle.
+9. Check if a _point is within_ a given circel and out of a rectangle.
 10. Number's digits manipulation: sum, reversed digits, swap first/second and last/third.
 11. Print the bit on position `p` in the number `n`.
 12. Given a number `n`, check if the bit on position `p` has a value `v = 1`.
 13. Given a number `n`, a position `p` and a bit value `v`.
 Write a program that sets the bit at position `p` to value `v` in number `n`.
-14. Check if a number is prime.
+14. Check if a number is _prime_.
-15. Swap the bits at positions 3, 4 , 5 with those at positions 24, 25, 26.
+15. _Swap_ the bits at positions 3, 4 , 5 with those at positions 24, 25, 26.
-16. Swap `k` number of bits starting a position `p` with `k` number of bits starting at position `q`.
+16. _Swap_ `k` number of bits starting a position `p` with `k` number of bits starting at position `q`.

 Chapter 4
 ---

-1. Read three `int`s from the console and print their values.
+1. Read<sup>1</sup> three `int`s from the console and print their values. <sup>1.
+"Read"/"Write" to/from Standard Input/Output.</sup>
 2. Read a radius of circle , `r`, and print its area and circumference.
 3. Read and print company data: name, address, phone number, FAX, website and manager (first-, last- name and phone number).
-4. Output formatting: print three columns of numbers with: width = 10, left aligned, first column: hexadecimal , second column: positive floating point, negative floating point.
+4. _Output formatting_: print three columns of numbers with: width = 10, left aligned, first column: hexadecimal , second column: positive floating point, negative floating point.
 The last two columns to be rounded up to the 2nd digit after the decimal point.
 5. Find perfectly divisible to `5` numbers within `[a,b]`, where `a` and `b` read from console.
 6. Read two numbers, print the largest without the use of conditional epxressions.
 7. Read five numbers and print the largest of them.